 It does not demand its own way.

-When a mother delights in her child’s first word, “dada,” even if it’s not the one she wished for… The decision made to set aside her own life pursuits because her child, in this season, needed her more.
-When she determines that the budget can be trimmed because the boredom in school was finally interpreted correctly: her child is academically gifted and it requires a change in education to reach his full potential.
+When a mother delights in her child’s first word, “dada,” even if it’s not the one she was so hoping to hear.
+She willingly made a decision made to set aside her own life pursuits because her child, in this season, needed her more.
+When she states, she has had all she wants to eat and is completely full as her favorite dessert has only enough to split among the family.
+When she determines that the budget can be trimmed because the boredom in school was finally interpreted correctly: her child is academically gifted, and it requires a change in education to reach his full potential.
 When “Thomas Edison’s teacher sent him home with a note that said, ‘Your child is dumb; we can’t do anything for him.’
 Mrs. Edison wrote back, ‘You do not understand my boy.
 I will teach him myself.'”

 From their simple acts, their unrelenting patience, to their profound endurance, mothers stand as an example of the impact of love.